viresh-ratnakar/exet/README.md

 - Whether to exclude proper nouns.
 - An explicit list of words/phrases to exclude.

-Clicking anywhere outside the shown panel dismiss it.
+Clicking anywhere outside the shown panel dismisses it.

 #### Autofill